Two-dimensional categorified Hall algebras

 In \cite{Schiffmann_Canonical}, Schiffmann constructed perverse categorifications of certain quantum loop and toroidal algebras, in particular of $\mathbf{U}_{q, t}^+(\ddot{\mathfrak{gl}}_1)$.
-In this case, he defined the Luzstig's category $\mathsf{C}( \bfCoh(X) )$ for the bounded derived category $\catDb( \bfCoh(X) )$ of constructible complexes on the moduli stack $\bfCoh(X)$ of coherent sheaves on an elliptic curve and he obtained that the split Grothendieck group of $\mathsf{C}( \bfCoh(X) )$ is isomorphic to $\mathbf{U}_{q, t}^+(\ddot{\mathfrak{gl}}_1)$.
-Thus, for this quantum group we have both a perverse and a dg-coherent categorifications.
-Although, it would be natural to ask what is the relation between them, it seems that the question is not well-posed since the former categorification comes from an additive category while the second one from a dg-category.
+In this case, he defined the Lusztig's category $\mathsf{C}( \bfCoh(X) )$ for the bounded derived category $\catDb( \bfCoh(X) )$ of constructible complexes on the moduli stack $\bfCoh(X)$ of coherent sheaves on an elliptic curve and he proved that the split Grothendieck group of $\mathsf{C}( \bfCoh(X) )$ is isomorphic to $\mathbf{U}_{q, t}^+(\ddot{\mathfrak{gl}}_1)$.
+Thus, for this quantum group we have both a perverse and a dg-coherent categorification.
+Although, it would be natural to ask what is the relation between them, it seems that the question is not well-posed since the former categorification comes from an additive category, while the latter from a dg-category.

-A viewpoint which can help us to correctly formulate a question about these two different categorifications is somehow provided by the paper \cite{SV_Langlands}.
-In this paper, the authors pointed out how the two different realizations of $\mathbf{U}_{q, t}^+(\ddot{\mathfrak{gl}}_1)$ should be reinterpreted as a $G$-theory version of the geometric Langlands correspondence (see e.g.~\cite{AG_Langlands} and references therein):\footnote{One usually expects on the left-hand-side $\mathsf{D}\textrm{-}\mathsf{mod}(\bfBun(X, n))$, but this is indeed by definition $\catQCoh(\bfBun(X, n)_\dR)$.}
+A viewpoint which can help us to correctly formulate a question about these two different categorifications is somehow provided by \cite{SV_Langlands}.
+In that paper, the authors pointed out how the two different realizations of $\mathbf{U}_{q, t}^+(\ddot{\mathfrak{gl}}_1)$ should be reinterpreted as a $G$-theory version of the geometric Langlands correspondence (see e.g.~\cite{AG_Langlands} and references therein):\footnote{One usually expects on the left-hand-side $\mathsf{D}\textrm{-}\mathsf{mod}(\bfBun(X, n))$, but this is indeed by definition $\catQCoh(\bfBun(X, n)_\dR)$.}

-where the Luzstig's category arises from the left-hand-side, while K-theoretical Hall algebra arises from the right-hand-side.
+where the Lusztig's category arises from the left-hand side, while a K-theoretical Hall algebra arises from the right-hand side.
 Here, $X$ is a smooth projective complex curve and $n$ a non-negative integer.\footnote{One may notice that the K-theoretical Hall algebra considered in \cite{SV_Langlands} is the one associated with $\Pi_{\mathsf{one}\textrm{-}\mathsf{loop}}$ while our construction provides a de Rham K-theoretical Hall algebra of $X$: the relation between them should arise from the observation that the moduli stack of finite-dimensional representations of $\Pi_{\mathsf{one}\textrm{-}\mathsf{loop}}$ is some sort of ``formal neighborhood'' of the trivial D-module in $\bfBun(X_\dR)$.}